IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingAssistant-configuringConvoSearch.md

         Tell me more about item 3.
         ```

-You now have a working assistant that uses {{offering.name}}.
-Take time to explore different prompt instructions and settings.
-If you encounter any issues, the Troubleshooting section that follows can help resolve them.
+You have a working assistant that uses IBM Watson Assistant for Z. Explore different prompt instructions and settings.
+If you encounter issues, refer to the Troubleshooting section that follows for resolution.

 Continue to the [Creating a stand-alone OpenSearch instance for document ingestion](documentIngestion.md) to learn how to configure a dedicated OpenSearch instance for ingesting client-specific documentation into the RAG model.